ForgeRock/forgeops/how-tos/production-workflow.md

 overlay, and the env command will populate your environment with the size you requested.

+You must specify an Issuer (`--issuer`) or a ClusterIssuer (`--cluster-issuer`).
+In this example, we'll use a ClusterIssuer called my_issuer.
+We make you select this so a production environment doesn't get mistakenly deployed with a self-signed certificate.

 So if we want a medium sized stage deployment with an FQDN of iam.example.com, we'd do this:

-`./bin/forgeops env --fqdn stage.iam.example.com --medium --env-name stage`
+`./bin/forgeops env --fqdn stage.iam.example.com --medium --env-name stage --cluster-issuer my_issuer`

 We recommend creating a single-instance environment to go along with each actual environment.
 This allows you to use the single to develop your file based config, and build images with the config(s) for that environment.

-`./bin/forgeops env --fqdn stage-single.iam.example.com --env-name stage-single`
+`./bin/forgeops env --fqdn stage-single.iam.example.com --env-name stage-single --cluster-issuer my_issuer`

 You will find the environments in `kustomize/overlay/` and `helm/`.
 These need to be added to git.